 Courses with enrollments of less than six students during open registration may be cancelled and, if so, students will be informed.
-A student who needs a required cancelled course for graduation may arrange for an Independent Study with assistance and approval from the Associate Dean of Teaching & Learning and Registrar.
+A student who needs a required cancelled course for graduation may arrange for an Independent Study with assistance and approval from the Dean of Teaching & Learning and Registrar/Associate Dean of Academic Administration.